How does a pediatric practice order tests, enter diagnoses, code, and bill for visits related to the COVID-19 pandemic?

 Quick Coding Guide: You can download a reference guide to the codes described in this article here: PCC’s COVID-19 Coding Guide.
 This topic is evolving rapidly.
 PCC will update the coding guide and this article as we learn more.

-New Codes On Your System: PCC updated your system to make new codes and descriptions immediately available.
-On 2020-03-17, we added Labcorp and Quest COVID-19 lab descriptions and identifiers.
-On 2020-03-19, we updated the SNOMED-CT diagnosis descriptions.
-On 2020-03-23 we will add the ICD-10 COVID-19 description.
+New Codes On Your System: In March, PCC updated your system to add vendor lab identifiers, SNOMED-CT descriptions, and the ICD-10 code to help with COVID-19 charting and billing. to make new codes and descriptions immediately available.
 Contact PCC Support if you have any questions.

-- Possible Exposure: SNOMED-CT description Exposure to severe acute respiratory syndrome coronavirus, which you can map to the ICD-10 billing code Z03.818 Encounter for observation for suspected exposure to other biological agents ruled out.
+- Possible Exposure: Z03.818 Encounter for observation for suspected exposure to other biological agents ruled out

-- Actual Exposure: SNOMED-CT description Exposure to 2019 novel coronavirus, which maps to the ICD-10 code Z20.828 Contact with and (suspected) exposure to other viral communicable diseases.
+- Actual Exposure: Z20.828 Contact with and (suspected) exposure to other viral communicable diseases

-You might add other diagnoses for common signs and symptoms identified by the CDC:
+You might use other diagnoses for common signs and symptoms:

 - R05 Cough